Adrift in Darkness Cambodia: Reamker #11

 Dinh Q. Le

-An influential figure in the development of contemporary art in Vietnam, Dinh Q Le’s (b.
-1968, Vietnam) artistic practice consistently challenges how our memories are recalled with context in contemporary life.
-Whether he provokes the dominance of film and media in the creation of historical legacy; the confluence of cultural tradition and contemporary tragedy in his woven photographs; the re-placement of everyday urban objects into artistic wonders; or by documenting the un-chronicled stories of those who endured the first helicopter war what all of these artistic investigations elucidate is a commitment to the artistic process as a means of excavating history, in the uncovering and revealing of alternate ideas of loss and redemption.
+Dinh Q. Le (1968–2024, Vietnam) was an influential figure in the development of contemporary art in Vietnam; his artistic practice consistently challenged how our memories are recalled with context in contemporary life.
+Whether he provoked the dominance of film and media in the creation of historical legacy; the confluence of cultural tradition and contemporary tragedy in his woven photographs; the re-placement of everyday urban objects into artistic wonders; or by documenting the un-chronicled stories of those who endured the first helicopter war – what all of these artistic investigations elucidate is a commitment to the artistic process as a means of excavating history, in the uncovering and revealing of alternate ideas of loss and redemption.

 This video is part of a series of interviews with artists in the Nguyen Art Foundation collection